Lily mottle virus

-The Lily mottle virus (LMoV), is a plant virus of the Potyviridae virus family that causes asymptomatic to mild diseases of individual plant parts in plants of the lily family (Liliaceae).
+Lily mottle virus (LMoV) is a plant virus of the Potyviridae virus family that causes asymptomatic to mild diseases of individual plant parts in plants of the lily family (Liliaceae).
 However, a frequently occurring simultaneous infection with other plant viruses, which on their own only cause moderate or no disease, can cause an entire plant to perish.
 This coinfection leads to considerable crop damage in lily cultivation and is therefore of great economic importance.
 Lily mottle virus is spread by aphids and in horticulture during vegetative propagation by splitting the lily bulb.
-LMoV was regarded as a synonym for a subtype of the Tulip Breaking Virus (TBV) that occurs in lilies, although since 2005 it has been classified as a closely related but independent virus species of the genus Potyvirus.
+LMoV was regarded as a synonym for a subtype of the Tulip breaking virus (TBV) that occurs in lilies, although since 2005 it has been classified as a closely related but independent virus species of the genus Potyvirus.

 Discovery

 The symptoms of the plant disease caused by LMoV were already known in the 19th century.
 Yet it was not until 1944 that P. Brierley and F. F. Smith succeeded in proving a coinfection with two viruses as the cause through infection experiments on several tulip and lily species.
 They were able to detect the Lily symptomless virus (LSV, order Tymovirales: Betaflexiviridae: Carlavirus) in several lily species grown in the USA (Lilium auratum, L. speciosum, L. longiflorum), which showed streaky brightening (chlorosis) or individual necrotic spots on the leaves, which was always present simultaneously with the Cucumber mosaic virus (CMV) or the Lily mottle virus.
 They were also able to demonstrate that all three viruses are transmitted by aphids of the species Aphis gossypii.